eigenbooks/bayes-missing-manual/_sources/math-prereq.md

 I am not a piano player so I don't know how often you tune a piano.
 Any man made machine requires maintenance, but unlike a car a piano is not used as much or as roughly.
 My guess is than tuning is required less often than a car, so no more than once a year.
 On the other hand 10 years seems like too long to go between tunes.
 So I pick $R$, the rate of tuning, as being on the order of once every three years, or $\frac{1}{3}$ tunes per year.

 I've never seen a piano tuned before, but I feel that it is an involved process that probably involves tuning forks.
 Piano tuners seem like craftsmen to me, so this is not a process that should not be rushed.
 Plus the tuner has to come to where the piano is, so there would be travel involved between jobs.
-The average work year is 50 weeks, and I think that you could tune one piano per day.
+The average work year is 50 weeks, 5 days per week, and I think that you could tune one piano per day.
 So I set $S$ as $50 \times 5 = 250$ pianos per year per tuner.

 $$Piano \space tuners \approx \frac{(P_{1950} \times O) \times R}{S} = \frac{(1,000,000 \times 0.01) \times \frac{1}{3}}{250} = 13.3 $$
 So I would estimate that there were on the order of 10's of piano tuners in the city.
 In practice this could mean between 10 and 99 tuners.
 I think this makes sense because I would expect more than 1 tuner in the city.
 I am less certain about my upper bound, but having 100's of tuners in the city seems excessive.